-NO. The preliminary notice is sent to all property owners by law as explained above.
-This is a routine procedure and should not reflect in any way on the integrity of or credit worthiness of the contractor.
+NO. The preliminary notice is sent to all property owners by law, as explained above.
+This is a routine procedure and should not reflect in any way on the integrity or creditworthiness of the contractor.

 Why is the preliminary notice sent certified mail?

 California State law requires that the notice be sent certified mail.

 Why is the “Estimated Price” different from the contract amount?

 California State law requires ESTIMATE of the total price of the services or material furnished or furnished to complete the job.
 This would be to cover any extras or additions to the project.
 For the material: it may be as much as 3 times the amount of the first delivery of the material.
 Keep in mind that NPG would ONLY claim the actual cost of the improvement or material supplied.

 We will be paying our contractor on time; should I still be concerned?

 YES.
 Paying your contractor will not protect you from having UNPAID subcontractors or material suppliers from filing a Mechanics’ Lien against your property.
 The simplest way to prevent liens and ensure that subcontractors and suppliers are paid is to pay joint checks.

 We have already paid our bill, and the job is completed; why was this notice sent?